carlisia/bio-adapt/docs/architecture.md

 ### 2. Local interactions, global emergence

-Agents only interact with nearby neighbors (local coupling), yet global synchronization emerges naturally - similar to how fireflies synchronize their flashing or how cardiac cells coordinate heartbeats.
+Agents only interact with nearby neighbors (local coupling), yet global synchronization emerges naturally.
+This works whether agents are goroutines in one process or services across a network - similar to how fireflies synchronize their flashing or how cardiac cells coordinate heartbeats.

 ### 3. Multiple pathways to goals